Three times a week, we do our podcast, Verdict with Ted Cruz.

 Well, two things.

-First, the vast majority of America's spies are incredible people doing amazing things, but there's also an equal amount uh of fear that I have or concern that is bordering on this existential crisis.
+But there's also an equal amount of fear that I have or concern that is bordering on this existential crisis.

 There are clearly folks within the national security apparatus, whether it be the CIA or FBI, et cetera, who are leaking information.

-We saw it this fall uh with the dossier, and then we've seen it once again in terms of the leaks in the last six weeks to the New York Times and CNN and Washington Post, and then there have been additional reports of the intelligence community withholding information from the president.
+And then we've seen it once again in terms of the leaks in the last six weeks to the New York Times and CNN and Washington Post.

-Now, the the president, whoever it may be, cannot defend this nation if they don't have all the information that one needs.
+Now, the president, whoever it may be, cannot defend this nation if they don't have all the information that one needs.

 That's the first big piece.

-The second is what happens when we start making our military or our intelligence services partisan or political, right?
+The second is, what happens when we start making our military or our intelligence services partisan or political, right?

-That becomes a problem if the conservative spies want to start creating problems for the Liberals.
+That becomes a problem if the conservative spies want to start creating problems for the liberals.

-So, of course, there's a let me ask you this.
+Let me ask you this.

 Brian, there's a constitutional oath that you took in the CIA.